Lot (biblical person): Jewish views

-Christian view
+Christian views

 In the Christian New Testament, Lot is considered sympathetically, as a man who regretted his choice to live in Sodom, where he "vexed his righteous soul from day to day".
 Jesus spoke of future judgment coming suddenly as in the days of Lot, and warned solemnly, "Remember Lot's wife".

+Early church fathers Ambrose and John Chrysostom suggested that Lot offered his virgin daughters to the mob because a breach of the duty of hospitality to strangers was "a greater sin" than this lesser one.

+The non-conformist writer Matthew Henry suggests that Lot chose to settle in Jordan Valley "out of covetousness".

+Robert Payne Smith views Lot as having become a citizen of Sodom and "treated with great honour" there on account of his relationship with Abraham, who had defeated the Elamites after the Battle of Siddim.